Viikudev/Guess-the-word-game/README.md

 ## Instalation

-* Node.js is nooded to run this project locally, you can domnload it [here](https://nodejs.org/en)
+* Node.js is needed to run this project locally, you can domnload it [here](https://nodejs.org/en)
 * Go to the root of the project and execute the command in the terminal "node install"
 * Execute the command "npm run dev" and open the link in the browser.